 After students submitted a final version of the essay, Cleghorn held a class session where students posed their original research questions and the paper’s parameters as a prompt to Gemini and evaluated the alternate essay that the AI software produced.

-The class followed the AI experiment with a discussion where Cleghorn admitted that AI’s adept ability to summarize in grammatically flawless prose was apparent but also emphasized that it failed to form any semblance of an original argument.
+The class followed the AI experiment with a discussion where Cleghorn acknowledged the software’s adept ability to summarize in grammatically flawless prose — but also emphasized that it failed to form any semblance of an original argument.
 “It’s a way of backhandedly showing [my students] how exciting it is to actually have an original idea,” she said.

 As faculty have navigated the new academic landscape with AI, the Rice Center for Teaching — a College office that helps faculty develop their teaching — has organized a series of lunchtime workshops for professors to hear from AI experts and share ideas about implementing AI policies in their courses.